Hitting the speed bag is not just for boxers – it’s a fun workout

 Once you’ve mastered that, try seamlessly mixing the two techniques.
 Can you flow from one technique to the next without missing a beat?

 There’s a ton of fun techniques you can try.
 For more advanced moves, check out Alan Kahn’s website: Speed Bag Central.

 Alan Kahn is known as the King of the Speed Bag – and if you watch a few of his videos you’ll understand why.
 So pop on over to that site and look around – you’ll be motivated – we guarantee it.

 Speed bag training is fun and easy, but it does require specialized equipment.
-Here’s our recommendations, all tested in the FitAtMidlife gym lab.
-At a minimum you need a speed bag platform and a speed bag.
+Here are our recommendations, all tested in the FitAtMidlife gym lab.
+At a minimum, you need a speed bag platform and a speed bag.

 For a speed bag platform, we recommend the Balazs Boxing i-Box Speed Bag Platform (Buy on Amazon).
-This is a height adjustable, rock-solid platform that will work great in your home or garage gym.
-This unit can not be compared to the junk platforms that are sold in sporting good stores.
-It’s built like a tank, and will last a lifetime.
+This is a height-adjustable, rock-solid platform that will work great in your home or garage gym.
+This unit can not be compared to the junk platforms that are sold in sporting goods stores.
+It’s built like a tank and will last a lifetime.
 One of the typical problems with the sporting good store units – they are simply too cheaply made, flimsy, and rattle and vibrate too much.
 All of that will throw off the rhythm of the bag.
-It also comes equipped with a high quality speed bag swivel (the part that connects the bag to the platform.)
+It also comes equipped with a high-quality speed bag swivel (the part that connects the bag to the platform.)